-In summary, for the composite measure of engagement shown in Table 3, the strongest effects were found for wellbeing, patient safety incidents, absenteeism, quality (defects), customer loyalty/engagement, safety incidents and productivity.
-Correlations were lower but highly generalizable for profitability, shrinkage, turnover and organizational citizenship.
+In summary, for the composite measure of engagement shown in Table 3, the strongest effects were found for wellbeing, patient safety, absenteeism and customer loyalty/ engagement.
+Correlations were lowest but results were still generalizable for organizational citizenship, shrinkage and profitability.
+We address the practical utility of these effects in the next section.